newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 * Editing
 * Printing

-The New Atoms way of working however, introduces the advantage of **continues press**.
-This means that every little iteration should add value to the whole.
+The New Atoms way of working, however, introduces the advantage of *continuous press*.
+This means every little iteration should add value to the whole.
 These additions get reviewed by someone else so you always have an editing step.
-When this task is added by a team member it's his/her responsibility to make the end product publishable.
+When this task is added by a team member, it's his/her responsibility to make the end product publishable.
 This way you can always show something to the client in a finished state.

 Making teams work in an agile way is not only good for making use of skills.
 It also enables the team to deliver publishable articles in a fast and efficient way.